 NOTE: Do not touch the battery terminals that are on the back housing or the printed circuit board.

-1. With the transmitter buttons facing down, use a thin coin to pry the two halves of the transmitter apart.
+1. With the transmitter buttons facing down, use a thin coin or similar object to pry the two halves of the transmitter apart.
 Make sure not to damage the rubber gasket during removal.